MohamedAbdelfattah022/EnergyPlus-API/README.md

 ## Using Colab
 Feel free to use the provided [Colab notebook](EnergyPlus_API%20Colab.ipynb).

-Make sure to add Ngrok Authentication Token the secrets in the notebook with the name `NGROK_AUTH_TOKEN`
+Make sure to add Ngrok Authentication Token to colab secrets with the name `NGROK_AUTH_TOKEN`

 ## Usage